Tiolu22/alx-system_engineering-devops/0x02-shell_redirectories/README.md

-Write a script that orints "Hello, World"
+Write a script that displays a confused smiley "(Ôo)"